Remmeauth/remme-core/docs/use-case-web-auth.rst

 Later on, Chrome and Safari allow to choose the certificate from the keychain's list directly as requested by the website.

-In case of a Firefox, one needs to import the certificate manually:
+In case of a Firefox browser, one needs to import the certificate manually with the following instructions:

 `Preferences > Advanced > "Certificates" tab > View Certificates > "Your certificates" tab > Import`

 Login using certificate